Before Opening an Etsy store, what you need to know

 Now, this is just the basics – but you see how much thought you can do before you start.

-You can go much further into this with Goal getting for makers – this book goes through your Etsy shop stats and gives a goal to work to and how you will get there.
+You can go much further into this with Goal getting for makers – (updated for 2020) It goes through your Etsy shop stats and gives a goal to work to and how you will get there.

 Choose a name